 Inserting the opt-in form is as simple as clicking “Insert a new block, then click the “…,” and then choose “Embedded Form.”
 This is what it’ll look like on the back end:

-It looks complicated, but we take care of the hard work for you and that code is generated within Teachable.
+It looks complicated, but we take care of the hard work for you so that code is generated within Teachable.
 Once you publish, here’s what it looks like on the front end.

 A sales page like this one is all you need to sell without an audience.
 Regardless of how you choose to set up your website, just make sure you have one.
 At the end of the day, the most important things will be